 Doctor as Teacher.

-The primary goal of a naturopath is to practice, teach and inspire patients to take responsibility for their health and encourage healthy lifestyle choices that will become the foundation of life-long wellness.
+The primary goal of a naturopath is to practice, teach and inspire clients to take responsibility for their health and encourage healthy lifestyle choices that will become the foundation of life-long wellness.

 Treat the Whole Person.

-Naturopaths believe in whole-patient health, supporting the physical, mental, emotional and spiritual aspects of every patient.
+Naturopaths believe in whole-person health, supporting the physical, mental, emotional and spiritual aspects of every client.

 The naturopathic approach emphasizes prevention of disease by assessing risk factors, heredity, and susceptibility of disease, and encouraging appropriate interventions that support life-long health.